On Az\'ema-Yor processes, their optimal properties and the Bachelier-drawdown equation: The Bachelier--drawdown equation

+Finally note that under a stronger assumption that $X$ has no positive jumps, \textit{any} solution of the Bachelier equation has no positive jumps and hence is a max-continuous semimartingale.

-\subsection{Drawdown constraint and Drawdown equation}
+\subsection{Drawdown constraint and drawdown equation}

-In various applications, in particular in financial mathematics one is interested in processes which remain above a (given) function $w$ of their running maximum.
-The purpose of this section is to show that Az\'ema--Yor processes provide a direct answer to this problem when the underlying process $X$ is positive.
-The following notion will be central throughout the rest of the paper. \begin{definition} Given a function $w$, we say that a c\`adl\`ag process $(M_t)$ satisfies $w$-\emph{drawdown} ($w$-DD) constraint up to the (stopping) time $\zeta$, if $\min\{M_{t-},M_t\}> w(\ovl M_t)$ for all $0\leq t<\zeta$ a.s. \end{definition} We will see in Section \ref{sec:max_HL_AVaR} that for a local martingale $M$ it suffices to impose $M_t>w(\ovl M_t)$ in the above definition.
+In various applications, in particular in financial mathematics, one is interested in processes which remain above a (given) function $w$ of their running maximum.
+The purpose of this section is to show that Az\'{e}ma--Yor processes provide a direct answer to this problem when the underlying process $X$ is positive.
+The following notion will be central throughout the rest of the paper. \begin{definition} Given a function $w$, we say that a c\`{a}dl\`{a}g process $(M_t)$ satisfies $w$-\textit{drawdown} ($w$-DD) constraint up to the (stopping) time $\zeta$, if $\min\{ M_{t-}, M_t\}> w(\ovl M_t)$ for all $0\leq t<\zeta$ a.s. \end{definition}